 3 – The granting of authorisation implies the initial registration of activities referred to in Article 295 Securities Code.

-1 – The CMVM may withdraw the authorisation for the formation on the following grounds:
+1 – The CMVM withdraws the authorisation for the constitution on the following grounds:

 a) If obtained by making false statements or any other illegal means;

 b) No longer meets some of the requirements whereon the granting of same depends, and the company does not rectify the situation within the period that the CMVM stipulated;

 c) If the firm carries out activity that does not correspond to that which is registered;

 d) If the company ceases activity or is reduced to an insignificant level for a period greater than 12 months;